-We are a fairly new group within the Calaveras Humane Society, as of March 2014.
-While it takes several years to see actual reduction in births and kitten numbers turned in at the shelter, we trapped and altered more than 1000 cats as of January 2016, including females of breeding age.
-This number has since increased and continues to grow.
+Our Feral Feline Program traps and spays/neuters more than 1,000 cats each year, including females of breeding age.
+Since the program’s inception in 2014, there has been a marked decrease in the number of cats and kittens surrendered to our friends at Calaveras County Animal Services.
 This has only been possible with community support and involved citizens who not only care for the colonies, but assist with trapping.
 We also want to acknowledge the invaluable support of our local veterinarians!

 What can the community do to help?

 Adopt!
-If you can give a barn cat or garden companion a safe environment where they will be well cared for and thrive, visit our our Kitty Catalog where you will sometimes find garden companions listed individually.
+If you can give a barn cat or garden companion a safe environment where they will be well cared for and thrive, please contact us.

 Did You Know?